 - Very slow support ticket responsiveness

 You don’t need to have extensive knowledge of the crypto market to notice that we have a clear winner this time.
-The lack of fiat support, the security breach in the past, the lack of customer support and the long delays won’t make you head on over to Poloniex and set up an account.
+The lack of fiat support, the security breach in the past, the lack of customer support, and the long delays won’t make you head on over to Poloniex and set up an account.

 We think that it will be wiser to stick to Coinbase Pro, which has a superior reputation and excels by all metrics.
 For one, it has never been hacked nor has it had any problems with customer support.
 The platform also offers fiat-to-crypto exchanges and advanced features for professionals.
 The only disadvantage is the limited number of supported cryptocurrencies.
-If this is really important to you, you can always check other alternatives, such as Bittrex or Binance for example.

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.